nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [Kubectl SSH Proxy 🌟](https://github.com/little-angry-clouds/kubectl-ssh-proxy) Kubectl plugin to launch a ssh socks proxy and use it.
 This plugin aims to make your life easier when using kubectl a cluster that's behind a SSH bastion.
 * [K9s - Kubernetes CLI To Manage Your Clusters In Style!](https://github.com/derailed/k9s) K9s provides a terminal UI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
 K9s continually watches Kubernetes for changes and offers subsequent commands to interact with your observed resources.
 * [kubectl-images](https://github.com/chenjiandongx/kubectl-images) Show container images used in the cluster.
 Kubectl-images is a kubectl plugin that shows the container images used in the cluster.
 It first calls kubectl get pods to retrieve pods details and filters out the container image information of each pod then prints out the final result in a table view.
+* [Access Pod Online using Podtnl](https://github.com/narendranathreddythota/podtnl) A Powerful CLI that makes your pod available to online without exposing a k8 service.
+* [kiosk: Multi-Tenancy Extension For Kubernetes - Secure Cluster Sharing & Self-Service Namespace Provisioning 🌟](https://github.com/kiosk-sh/kiosk?utm_sq=gf3f25b1tk#why-kiosk) Kubernetes is designed as a single-tenant platform, which makes it hard for cluster admins to host multiple tenants in a single cluster. **Kiosk extends Kubernetes for multi-tenancy.
+The core idea is to use Kubernetes namespaces as isolated workspaces.**

 ## Kubernetes Troubleshooting
 * [Kubernetes troubleshooting diagram 🌟](https://github.com/redhatspain/awesome-kubernetes/blob/master/docs/images/kubernetes-troubleshooting.jpg)